-The Civil Service core values of integrity, honesty, objectivity and impartiality, and the Scottish Government's aims, vision and values support good government.
+The Civil Service core values of integrity, honesty, objectivity and impartiality support good government.
 They are also fundamental to your ability to do your job effectively.

-Social media does not change this, and you should take care not to do anything online that would damage the Scottish Government's reputation.
+Social media does not change this, and you should take care not to do anything online that would damage the Food Standards Scotland's reputation.